 In determining the quantum of such fees, factors such as frequency of meetings, time spent, responsibilities of non-executive directors, and the need to remain competitive to commensurate with their responsibilities as directors, are taken into account.
+Non-executive directors are also not overly-compensated so as not to compromise their independence.
 The RC also considered the nature and responsibilities of the Chairman and members of the ARC who receive higher additional fees which commensurate with their roles and responsibilities.